 We are a 501(c)(3) nonprofit charitable organization and our federal identification number is 65-1262427.
 Please use our legal name, San Diego Companion Rabbit Society, Inc. and this ID number when making any charitable contributions to our organization.
 Your donations are tax-deductible to the extent allowed by law.

-San Diego House Rabbit Society (SDHRS) is a chapter of the international House Rabbit Society (based in Richmond, CA) and has been at work in San Diego and southwest Riverside counties for more than 20 years.
-We celebrated our 20th Anniversary in 2012.
+San Diego House Rabbit Society (SDHRS) has been at work in San Diego and southwest Riverside counties for more than 30 years.

 Our Mission is to rescue abandoned domestic rabbits within our community and find them new homes, support our local shelters in the care of their rabbits, and educate the community on the proper and responsible care of domestic rabbit companions.

-SDHRS is an volunteer-driven, nonprofit rabbit welfare organization that does the following:
+SDHRS is nonprofit rabbit welfare organization that does the following:

 Assists shelters by taking in rabbits for fostering when the rabbit has a medical or behavioral problem not able to be managed by the shelter